Communication Guide to unite advocacy for metabolic health

 Use: the language and rationale of clinical interventions for:

 - Preventing advancement of a pre-disease state, such prediabetes or prehypertension, or

 - Addressing the health markers associated with high risk of developing a chronic disease.
 For example, markers of metabolic syndrome.

 Avoid: suggesting, implying, or stating that metabolic health interventions can act as public health nutrition guidance that “prevents” disease in undiagnosed, otherwise “healthy” individuals in the general population

 Use: Metabolic health can support ( NOT ‘boost’) normal immune function.
-Cutting sugar, ultra – processed food and minimising low-quality carbs is a good start!
+Cutting sugar, ultra-processed food and minimizing low-quality carbs is a good start!

 - “One voice for metabolic health”.
 Might the early paleo movement’s resistance to defining terms have contributed to it’s fad status?